 How to Travel the World?
 Let’s Break it Down

 Eight years after we first met in Stavanger, Norway, to travel around Europe, we’re still exploring the world.
-It’s hard to believe that we’ve been to nearly 85 countries across six continents in those years!
-After all this time, we consider ourselves well-traveled for two twenty-somethings thirty-somethings, but still manage to learn something new every day.
+It’s hard to believe we’ve been to nearly 85 countries across six continents in those years!
+After all this time, we consider ourselves well-traveled for two thirty-somethings but still learn something new daily.

 It wasn’t always like that.

 I was young, nervous, and naive on my first solo trip to Iceland.
-I made many travel mistakes during that time, but I also got a lot right.
+I made many travel mistakes then, but I got a lot right.
 Travel, it turns out, is not so difficult.
 After all this travel, several crucial elements remain the same.
 This is how we travel the world and what you can learn from it.

 Set Up the Finances

-Once you’ve secured the funds, make sure you’re set up to travel abroad.
-We suggest picking up a good travel credit card, a low-fee bank, and a travel wallet to carry your passport and ensure your cash is secure.
+Once you’ve secured the funds, ensure you’re set up to travel abroad.
+We suggest picking up a good travel credit card, a low-fee bank card, and a travel wallet to carry your passport and ensure your cash is secure.
 You can read more about our travel banking tips.

 Decide and Book Travel